 Berkeley Chief Technology Officer (CTO) Program

 The Berkeley CTO program is designed for participants experience in technology function that want to step into senior management roles in their career.
-Through a unique mixture of theory, practical teaching methods and practitioner interactions, this program delivers the hands-on experience and skills necessary to make that transition.
+Through a unique mixture of theory, practical teaching methods, and practitioner interactions, this program delivers the hands-on experience and skills necessary to make that transition.